syncfusion-content/asp.netwebforms-docs/aspnet/PdfViewer/Supported-and-Unsupported-Elements.md

 keywords: PDF viewer, pdfviewer
 ---

-# Supported and Unsupported Elements
+# Supported and Unsupported Elements in ASP.NET Web Forms PDF Viewer

 The supported and un-supported elements of the PDF viewer control are: